iamtamila/Testing_Feed_Reader/README.md

   b.
 The menu changes visibility when clicked.
 3. The Third test: "Initial Entries" checking if there's an .entry element within the .feed container.
 4. The Fourth TEST: New Feed Selection checking if each new feed changing content.

+## Steps to run the project

+There are two ways to run the project:

+1. By clicking 'run all tests' in Jasmine - it will run all the tests that Jasmine has.
+2. By clicking on every test separately - it will run only one test at a time.